pulumi/pulumi-hugo/themes/default/content/blog/pulumi-kubernetes-operator-1-0/index.md

 The Pulumi Kubernetes Operator can also be used along with Pulumi’s [Kubernetes provider]({{< relref "/docs/intro/cloud-providers/kubernetes" >}}), which allows Pulumi programs to deploy resources to Kubernetes, either in the same cluster as the operator, or in another cluster.
 This can be used to package up complex Kubernetes infrastructure into more abstracted units, to mix Kubernetes and cloud infrastructure into a single unit of deployment, to define how application workloads are deployed into a cluster, or for a wide variety of additional use cases.
 The Pulumi Kubernetes provider has full support for the Kubernetes API available in every Pulumi language, along with newly improved support for [Helm]({{< relref "/blog/full-access-to-helm-features-through-new-helm-release-resource-for-kubernetes" >}}).

+{{% notes type="info" %}}
+We're at [KubeCon North America 2021](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) this week - come meet us at booth [SU8](https://events.linuxfoundation.org/wp-content/uploads/2021/10/KubeCon_NA_2021_Collateral_17x11_v2.pdf) if you are there!
+We also have two Kuberentes-focused webinars coming up where you can learn more about working with Pulumi and Kubernetes: [Provision, Manage and Scale Kubernetes on Any Cloud](https://get.spot.io/lp/provision-manage-scalek8s) (Oct 14th) and [From Zero to Production in Kubernetes]({{< relref "/resources/from-zero-to-production-in-kubernetes" >}}) (Oct 21st).
+{{% /notes %}}

 ## What’s New in Pulumi Kubernetes Operator 1.0?

 The 1.0 release includes many significant enhancements since the initial launch, as well as scalability, performance and quality improvements.